10 Nontoxic Shampoos Without Harmful Chemicals (2025)

 The Good Trade editors endorse products we’ve personally researched, tested, and genuinely love.
 Learn more about our methodology and business model here.

-We personally reviewed over a dozen natural shampoos and conditioners — these are our top 10 picks that use natural and organic ingredients.
+I’ve personally used the top natural and nontoxic shampoos and conditioners on the market — these are my top 10 picks with clean, organic ingredients.

-Squeaky clean hair is one of my favorite feelings, right up there with clean sheets day and that first breath of fresh mountain air.
-And when it comes to personal care products, I feel even cleaner when I avoid shampoos and conditioners with sulfates or other harsh chemicals, instead opting for more natural, organic products.
+Soft and clean hair is one of my favorite feelings, right up there with clean sheets day and that first breath of fresh mountain air.
+And when it comes to personal care products, I feel even cleaner when I avoid shampoos and conditioners with sulfates or other harsh chemicals.
+But, with my oily hair, it isn’t easy to strike the right balance.
+I want something that isn’t stripping but still gets my hair clean enough to not necessitate another way on day two.
+So, I tested these shampoos and conditioners with natural and organic ingredients to make sure they’re gentle yet powerful for any hair type.

 To those ends, here are a few of our favorite natural shampoos without toxic chemicals on the market right now, each of which has been editor-tested and approved.
 Read on for more details about these natural shampoos and their conditioner counterparts, and find out which one might be right for you.